Experience is the hardest kind of teacher. It gives you the test first, and the lesson afterward.

-We are Toronto based Clinical Psychologists, Registered Psychotherapists and Registered Social Workers.
-Therapy at The Cohen Clinic will help you gain a better understanding of yourself with effective coping skills to help you make changes.
+Psychological therapy at The Cohen Clinic will help you gain a better understanding of yourself with effective coping skills to help you make changes.
 Using evidence-based approaches, the therapy we provide you with is proven to increase your happiness and motivation.
 Dietetic services at the clinic will improve your physical health in order to better support your mental health.

 We are dedicated to assisting you in overcoming difficulties in your life.
-We will work with you to identify goals you wish to achieve in therapy and provide you with skilled mental health services.
-We will help you reach your highest potential in therapy based on clinical skills which have been honed through education and varied work experiences.
+We will work with you to identify goals you wish to achieve and provide you with evidence-based health services.
+We will help you reach your highest potential based on clinical skills which have been honed through education and varied work experiences.

-Contact the clinic today to start the conversation about your mental health.
+Contact the clinic today to start the conversation about your mental and/or physical health.
 The Clinic Coordinator will provide you with a free phone consultation to discuss your needs and provide you with information.

 We are Ontario based therapists who are here to help!

 Mental Health Stigma